cloudfoundry/docs-bosh/content/blobstore-ca-rotation.md

 # Rotating the Blobstore CA

-Applies to a director with TLS enabled for the default DAV blobstore.
+This procedure applies to a director with TLS enabled for the default DAV blobstore.

-Example director configuration enabling TLS for the DAV blobstore.
-Refer to [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) for a full manifest reference.
+Below is a sample director configuration enabling TLS for the DAV blobstore.
+Refer to [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) for a complete manifest reference.
 ```
 ...
 instance_groups: